Loudoun Kirk: Graveyard

 Loudoun Kirk's vault and surrounding graveyard served as a burial site for both Loudoun's nobility and locals.
 Amongst those interred are John Campbell (1st Earl of Loudoun), John Campbell (4th Earl of Loudoun), Lady Flora Hastings, Janet Little who published The Poetical Works of Janet Little, The Scotch Milkmaid and Thomas Fleming (Covenanter, killed at the Battle of Drumclog).

 Francis Rawdon-Hastings, 2nd Earl of Moira and Marquess of Hastings, died on 28 November 1826 aboard HMS Revenge (1805) off Naples and following his directions his right hand was cut off and buried with his wife, Flora Mure-Campbell, Marchioness of Hastings and 6th Countess of Loudoun (1780 – 8 January 1840) who was the second daughter of James Mure-Campbell, 5th Earl of Loudoun and Lady Flora Macleod.
-This wish was complied with, and his hand now rest clasped with hers in the family vault.
+This wish was complied with, and his hand now rests clasped with hers in the family vault.

 Recently, Friends of Loudoun Kirk completed a survey of the headstones and plaques found within the graveyard, with the findings being made available to the public via digital media.